-The National Environmental Management Act was introduced to give effect to the Constitutional environmental right.
-The effect was established through the introduction of environmental management principles (in section 2 of NEMA) to guide decision-making and manage human activities in the environment (Oosthuizen et al., 2018:129).
-Other sections of NEMA focus on corporative governance and procedures but will not be covered in this research.

-The NEMA places requirements on listed activities to apply for environmental authorisation (EA) in terms of section 24 before commencing with planned development.
-Environmental Authorisation obliges an applicant to perform an environmental impact assessment (EIA).
-These procedures aim to ensure that the development of listed activities accounts for all actions through environmental management tool called environmental management programme (EMPr) found in section 24N.

-Provision was also made through NEMA to administer other environmental management laws called Specific Environmental Management Acts (SEMAs).
-This led to the development of SEMAs such as the National Environmental Management: Waste Act (Act 59 of 2008) (NEMWA) and the National Environmental Management: Protected Areas Act (Act 57 of 2003) which form an important part of this research.
-Overall, NEMA oversees all listed activities proposed for the environment and places responsibility regarding contaminated land and mitigation measures through section 28 which deals with the duty of care.
+NEMA was introduced to affect constitutional environmental rights.
+Furthermore, this established environmental management principles (Section 2 of NEMA) to guide decision-making and manage human activities in the environment (Oosthuizen et al., 2018:129).
+Other sections of NEMA focus on corporative governance and procedures but will not be covered by this study.
+NEMA places requirements on listed activities to apply for environmental authorisation (EA) in Section 24 before commencing with planned development.
+The EA obliges the applicant to perform an environmental impact assessment.
+These procedures aim to ensure that the development of listed activities accounts for all actions through an environmental management tool called the Environmental Management Programme described in Section 24N.
+NEMA made a provision to administer other environmental management laws called specific environmental management acts (SEMAs).
+This led to the development of SEMAs, such as NEMWA and the National Environmental Management: Protected Areas Act (Act 57 of 2003) (NEMPAA) which form an important part of this study.
+Overall, NEMA oversees all listed activities proposed for the environment and places responsibility on contaminated land and mitigation measures through Section 28 which deals with the duty of care.

-National Environmental Management: Protected Areas Act (Act 57 of 2003)
+NEMPAA

-The National Environmental Management: Protected Areas Act (NEMPAA) is included in this research to identify land use competition between all national, provincial and local protected areas against abandoned mines as potential receptors of possible illegal mining on such sites.
-This is because the aim of the NEMPAA is “to provide for the protection and conservation of ecologically viable areas representative of South Africa's biological diversity and its natural landscapes and seascapes”.
-The Act also provides a national register for all protected areas.
+NEMPAA was included here to identify land-use competition among all national, provincial and local protected areas against abandoned mines as potential receptors of possible illegal mining on such sites.
+NEMPAA’s aim is “to provide for the protection and conservation of ecologically viable areas representative of South Africa's biological diversity and its natural landscapes and seascapes” (source).
+The Act provides a national register for all protected areas.

-National Environmental Management: Waste Act (Act 59 of 2008) (NEMWA)
+NEMWA

-The National Environmental Management: Waste Act (NEMWA) came effective in 2009 and was enacted to govern all waste management in South Africa.
-Other parts of the NEMWA came operational later such as Part 8 of Chapter 4 which deals with contaminated land.
-In terms of section 1 of NEMWA concerning Part 8, “contaminated is defined as the presence in or under any land, site, buildings or structures of a substance or micro-organism above the concentration that is normally present in or under that land, which substance or micro-organism directly or indirectly affects or may affect the quality of soil or the environment adversely”.
+NEMWA was promulgated in 2009 and governs waste management in SA.
+Other parts of NEMWA became operational later, such as Part 8 of Chapter 4 which deals with contaminated land.
+Section 1 of NEMWA concerning Part 8 states that:

+contaminated is defined as the presence in or under any land, site, buildings or structures of a substance or micro-organism above the concentration that is normally present in or under that land, which substance or micro-organism directly or indirectly affects or may affect the quality of soil or the environment adversely.

-Regulations for Part 8 in terms of section 35 are classified as retrospective for assessment of contamination that occurred before the commencement of the NEMWA, arose or is likely to arise from actual activity including ones that have already been declared as contaminated land in section 38.
-This has led to the publication of Framework for the Management of Contaminated Land which provides norms and standards in the terms of section 7(2)(d) of the NEMWA for the assessment of contaminated land and remediation.
-Therefore, this allows for the assessment of potential land contamination around abandoned mines selected for this research.
+Regulations for Part 8, Section 35, are classified as retrospective for assessing contamination that occurred before NEMWA’s commencement, arose or is likely to arise from actual activity, including those that have already been declared as contaminated land in Section 38.
+This has led to the publication of the Framework for the Management of Contaminated Land which provides norms and standards in Section 7(2)(d) of NEMWA for assessing contaminated land and remediation.
+This allowed for assessing potential land contamination around the abandoned mines selected for this study.

-Spatial Planning and Land Use Management Act (Act 16 of 2013) (SPLUMA)
+SPLUMA